 Sounds of a vehicle driving generally consist of the sound from the engine, tires on the pavement, and wind.
 This group of sounds take up virtually the entire frequency spectrum, and fades in and out as the vehicle passes the recording position.
 Louder frequency components are represented by a brighter color, i.e. neon green in the above example.
 I extracted the above sonogram from our field recording.
 The vertical line in neon green indicates a moment when a vehicle passes our recording site.
 The visual form of the sounds of individual passing vehicles becomes identifiable after listening to these sounds while looking at the sonogram.

-30 events of passing vehicles detected in the recording30 events of passing vehicles were detected in the recording
+30 events of passing vehicles were detected in the recording

 Raven provides information about each passing vehicle’s timing and duration.
 I used Raven to isolate passing vehicles as sonic events.
 Analysis of the recording shows 30 instances of passing vehicles.
 The unit of comparison indicated in the chart below is a single sound event, the duration of either a single passing vehicle, or multiple vehicles without a discernable break between them.